At ESCS, we are excited to continue with the BYOD (“Bring Your Own Device”) approach to integrating electronic learning tools in the classroom.

 Q. What size iPad should we have?

-A. Mini iPads will be allowed at Espiritu Santo.
+A. Mini iPads will be allowed at Espiritu Santo for students who already own them (2018-2019).
+Parents planning to purchase new iPads are advised to purchase standard full-sized iPads.
 Please be advised that mini iPads are NOT allowed at some of the Catholic high schools (most notably CCC).
 If your child is intending to attend one of these schools in the near future you may want to consider buying a full side iPad.
-16GB of storage is the minimum requirement for our needs here at school.
+In the past, 16GB of storage was the minimum requirement for our needs here at the school.
+However, new iPad purchasers are encouraged to purchase an iPad with minimum of 32GB of storage.
 If your child wishes to install personal apps/pictures/videos/etc… you may wish to consider higher storage when purchasing as this is not something that can be updated at a later date.
 Cloud storage allows you to manage content on your device and move programs off and on.
 Each family should discuss their own individual needs to determine what “enough” storage is.
-Older 2nd generation iPads will also be allowed at school.
+Older 2nd generation iPads will also be allowed at school as long as they can support iOS 10 or higher.
 However, if you are planning a new purchase, you will want to consider buying the latest version available within your budget.
 As technology evolves we must also!
 Certain apps and features may be unavailable to machines that have older operating systems.
 If you wish to compare prices and memory sizes, please visit http://www.apple.com/ipad/compare/.

 Q. What other things do we need to buy besides the iPad?